 Take a look at our Academic and Membership Reports to learn more about what academics look like across our community.

 Each of our organizations belongs to a governing council.
 Each governing council has their own recruitment or intake process.
 To learn more about those processes, take a look at the “How To Join” tab on the menu bar to the left.
-Most of these processes will include informational meetings, registrations, recruitment periods, expectations and requirements, and a new member process that can last two (2) days to eight (8) weeks based on the specific organization.
+Most of these processes will include informational meetings, registrations, recruitment periods, expectations and requirements, and a new member process that can last two (2) days to six (6) weeks based on the specific organization.

 Hazing is not tolerated and directly violates our Code of Conduct and inter/national organizations policies.
 You can find more information about hazing on our Hazing Prevention Website.